Italian torpedo boat Lince

 The Italian torpedo boat Lince was a built for the Regia Marina in the late 1930s.
 During the Second World War, Lince was involved in several naval actions before she was sunk in August 1943 by a British submarine.

 Construction and description

-Lince was built in the late inter-war period by CNQ, Fiume, one of the Alcione sub-group of the numerous of torpedo boats.
+Lince was built in the late inter-war period by CNQ, Fiume, one of the Alcione sub-group of the numerous s.
 She was laid down on 7 December 1936, launched on 15 January 1938, and commissioned on 1 April 1938.
 Lince was armed with three 100 mm guns in single mounts, and four 450 mm torpedo tubes; she also had two depth charge throwers and equipment for laying mines.

 The Spica-class ships all bore astronomical names; Lince was named for the constellation Lynx, after the big cat of that name.